joost-morsink/Identity/docs/overview.md

 When a service has multiple locations to possibly find an entity, a system identifier might be necessary to determine where to look for the entity.
 It depends on whether the identity domains overlap or not.

-Given a domain class Person with unary identity value, and a service layer with backends A and B.
+Given a domain class `Person` with unary identity value, and a service layer with backends A and B.
-A Person can either be registered in A or in B.
+Given a `Person` can either be registered in backend system A or in backend system B.
 The identity value can be expressed as a unary string starting with `"A"` or starting with `"B"`.
 Based on this prefix the identity provider in the service layer can determine how to route the request.
-For consumers of the service the prefix is meaningless, but the prefix is part of the intrinsic identity.
+For consumers of the service the prefix is meaningless, but the prefix _is_ part of the intrinsic identity.
 The service layer is able to distill this information from the identity value, allowing for a _local_ identity part in a system with some identifier (A or B).
 This effectively alters the arity from 1 to 2, routing the identity value resolves it back to 1, which is then eligible for consumption in the backend layer.

 When the responsibility of systems is properly segregated, these kinds of 'tricks' are of course not necessary.
+However, in practice, when integrating with legacy systems or when migrating between old and new versions of systems they can prove to be very useful tricks.

 ### Self references
 This section is deliberately left blank, because it is not known at this time how to model these kinds of references.